FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - filename
   - Type: string
   - Description: Name of the experiment file (with the path)
-- WE_material
-  - Type: string
-  - Description: Name of the used working electrode material
-- WE_area
-  - Type: AreaUnits
-  - Description: The area of the used working electrode
 - solvent_test
   - Type: string
   - Description: Name of the solvent